ariejdl/SDL.jl/README.md

 - As a followup to the above, you can use sdl_quit to quit a Julia-SDL instance, but this will also close your current Julia REPL session.

-#Loading and using images as textures
+#Loading and using images as OpenGL textures

 NOTE: Examples with images will not work, unless you have ImageMagick installed on your system, since imread depends on it.

 1. Load the image using imread from Julia's image.jl file.
 (You will need to require("image") before imread will be available in the Main namespace.)
-2. Pass the image array into glimg (automatically exported when require("OpenGL") is evaluated).
+2. Pass the image array into glimg (automatically exported when "using OpenGL" is evaluated).
 OpenGL expects upside-down, 1D image arrays in an RGB format and glimg performs the necessary conversion on the 3D image arrays produced by imread.
 3. Initialize an empty array of Uint32's to contain texture identifiers.
 For example, an Array(Uint32,3) should be created if you want to make three different textures.